 B.Mus., Oberlin College

 Assistant Professor of Voice Ferris Allen, has performed music from the early Baroque to the twenty-first century with such diverse ensembles as Opera Theatre of Saint Louis, the Teatro Colón, American Opera Theater, Aspen Opera Theater, the Juilliard Opera Center, BAM, The Arkansas Symphony Orchestra, Opera in the Rock, and Apollo’s Fire.
 Allen worked alongside prolific composer William Bolcom to create what Opera News praised as one the most “enjoyable,” “subtle” and “best acted” performances of opening night in his characterization of Jules in the composer’s most recent opera, A Wedding.

 Allen is a champion of both new and rediscovered music.
 Upon the Centre de Musique Baroque de Versailles’ uncovery of Joseph-Nicolas-Pancrace Royer’s Le Pouvoir de l’Amour, Allen performed Prométhée in its modern world premiere.
 He performed Office Worker in the world premiere of Lowell Lieberman’s adaptation of Nathaniel West’s Miss Lonelyhearts and the role of Achis in the North American premiere of Marc-Antoine Charpentier’s David et Jonathas.
 Performances on the recital stage include Beethoven’s An die ferne Geliebte with pianist Margo Garrett at the Aspen Music Festival and Twin Cities performances of Schubert’s Winterreise with conductor-pianist Andrew Altenbach of Minnesota Opera.
 Allen and Altenbach were selected as a duo to inaugurate LiederAlive!, a San Francisco venue that unites a young generation of Lieder performers with world-renowned artists of the genre for a series of public classes and demonstrations.
-For Boston-based The Plain Song he performed in a festival of concerts in which the complete songbooks of Hugo Wolf were for the first time performed in their entirety, the first of many collaborations with pianist Elizabeth Avery.
+For Boston-based The Plain Song he performed in a festival of concerts which for the first time presented the complete songbooks of Hugo Wolf in their entirety, the first of many collaborations with pianist Elizabeth Avery.